joesingo/cms/readme.md

   for every page on the site (see [below](#page-config))

 ## Content
-Content is structured in a heirarchal way that can go as many layers deep as you want.
+Content is structured in a heirarchal manner that can go as many layers deep as you want.
 Consider the following directory structure

     ./articles